demisto/content/Packs/PrismaCloud/Integrations/PrismaCloudV2/README.md

 ### prisma-cloud-alert-filter-list

 ***
-List the acceptable filters and values for alerts
+List the acceptable filters and values for alerts.

 #### Base Command